MONTGOMERY COUNTY, Ohio (WDTN) – Montgomery County and more than 270 children services caseworkers are preparing for a strike over wages.

 Montgomery County maintains Children Services will remain open if a strike does happen.

-2 NEWS will continue to follow this story.Grab the FREE WDTN News App for iPhone or Android.
+2 NEWS will continue to follow this story.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.